Giphy/giphy-js/packages/react-components/README.md

 ### Search Experience

-The search experience encompases a search bar and a UI component.
-The UI component can be the [Grid](#grid) or [#Carousel](#carousel), or a a custom component that can render an array of Gif objects.
-To connect the search bar to the UI component, we use `Context`
+The search experience is built on a search bar and a separate visual component that can display content, which can be a [Grid](#grid) or [Carousel](#carousel), or a custom component that can fetch and render an array of `IGif` objects.
+To create the search experience, we use `React.Context` to set up communication between the search bar and other components by defining them as children of a [SearchContextManager](#searchcontextmanager).
+We recommend using the [SuggestionBar](#suggestionbar) to display trending searches and enable username searches when a user searches by username (e.g. `@nba`).

+See [codesandbox](https://codesandbox.io/s/giphyreact-components-hbmcf?from-embed) for runnable code

 ```tsx
 import {